pr8x/esp32_led_panel_I2S/README.md

 Finally, upload the image using `esptool.py`.
 Make sure to adjust the `--port` option accordingly.

 `esptool --chip esp32 --port /dev/tty.SLAB_USBtoUART --baud 115200 write_flash 0x180000 spiffs.bin`

+You can also run `upload_spiffs.sh`, which automates the upload process.